batubayk/MorphologicalTokenizers/README.md

 and PurePOSPy (https://github.com/dlt-rilmta/purepospy).
 The HFST binaries are included under data folder so there is no need to install it seperately.

-Note: If on Mac OS makefile for Purepospy will not work so following the steps below should do the job;
+Note: If on Mac OS makefile for Purepospy will not work so following the steps below should do the job; <br />
-cd purepospy/
+cd purepospy/ <br />
-make __extra-deps
+make __extra-deps <br />
-pip install -r requirements.txt
+pip install -r requirements.txt <br />

 ## Adding Other Tokenizers
 The structure is intented to be flexible so that other tokenizers can be added without many change.